Venustiano Carranza: Primer Jefe of the Constitutionalist Army, 1913–1914

 Early adherents to Carranza's cause were Mexican Protestants and American Protestant missionaries and their U.S.-based churches were to play an important role in Carranza's movement.
 Carranza's brother Jesús Carranza was married to the daughter of a Protestant.
 "Mexican ministers and their congregations joined the forces attempting to oust Huerta", with the majority following Carranza.
 Although Protestants were a small percentage of the Mexican population, most being Catholic, Protestants served as officers in the Constitutionalist Army.
 As Carranza's coalition moved toward achieving a victory and Carranza setting up a government, Protestants served in administrative positions.
 Publications of these U.S.-based churches touted the achievements of their co-religionists, while Mexican Catholics deplored the Protestant presence.

 Outside his home bailiwick of Coahuila in exile in Sonora, Carranza had to broaden his movement, which in Coahuila had drawn on state elites.
 In Sonora, which was more isolated geographically from Mexico City since there was no direct railway line, the revolution had gone at a faster pace than in Coahuila.
 The region was in many ways autonomous because federal troops could not be quickly dispatched and there were natural resources to draw on for the armed struggle.
 Carranza met Sonoran revolutionaries who came from middle and working-class backgrounds.
 He was able to attract to his movement able men not trained as soldiers.
-These included Álvaro Obregón, who as a widower with small children at the time did not join in Madero's earlier movement; and Obregón's cousin Benjamin G. Hill, and Plutarco Elías Callesí.
+These included Álvaro Obregón, who as a widower with small children at the time did not join in Madero's earlier movement; and Obregón's cousin Benjamin G. Hill, and Plutarco Elías Calles.
 Others included Pablo González; Manuel Diéguez, who had participated in the Cananea strike; Heriberto Jara, who was a former textile worker who participated in the great Río Blanco strike.
 Carranza also attracted intellectuals to his movement, especially Luis Cabrera and Pastor Rouaix.
 Carranza also gained the support of Francisco Villa of Chihuahua, who had played an important role in toppling the Díaz regime.